 “Shame on you,” he answered.
 He implied that Lane, by her behavior, was responsible for the guys’ negative attention.

 “Rolling eyes is a provocative reaction that invites a response,” he said.

 In this man’s view, there’s nothing wrong with a group of guys making unwanted advances on a young woman alone on a dark street.
 But for her to respond by rolling her eyes at them is unnecessarily “provocative” behavior.
 In this version of what is acceptable behavior for men and women, we can see the underlying power dynamics at play, and how they’re stacked decidedly against Lane.

 Street harassment is more about perpetuating dominance than anything else.
 I see this not only in the men who harass women, but in the men I know who don’t.

-These men don’t fail to harass women because they have a weak appreciation for the female form or have no sexual temptations.
-They don’t harass women because they have an abiding respect for other people.
+Do non-harassing men have a weak appreciation for the female form or have no sexual temptations?
+No. They don’t harass women because they have an abiding respect for other people.
 Where there is no need to put other people in their place, there is no harassment, sexual or otherwise.

 But what do you think?